Photo Credit: Nitashia Johnson

 About Me

 In 2013, she developed an online archive of historical photos from her Franklin, North Carolina line.
-She has also launched "Digital Black History", a directory of Black History projects and "Unlock the Records, a guide that helps one research African American ancestors.
+She is also the creator of "Digital Black History," a directory of digital Black History projects.

 Learn more